jstuder3/nl-pl_moco/README.md

-Repository for bachelor thesis, where I try to improve on previous nl-pl methods by applying the MoCoV2 (and later possibly the xMoCo) framework.
+Repository for my bachelor thesis, where I try to improve on previous code search (NL to PL) methods by applying the MoCoV2 and xMoCo frameworks.

-For comparable results (using main_pl_new_ds.py), it is required to download the pre-processed and pre-filtered CodeSearchNet dataset by the authors of CodeBERT from https://github.com/microsoft/CodeBERT/tree/master/CodeBERT/code2nl (download link: https://drive.google.com/file/d/1rd2Tc6oUWBo7JouwexW3ksQ0PaOhUr6h).
+For comparable results, it is necessary to download the pre-processed and pre-filtered CodeSearchNet dataset by the authors of CodeBERT from https://github.com/microsoft/CodeBERT/tree/master/CodeBERT/code2nl (download link: https://drive.google.com/file/d/1rd2Tc6oUWBo7JouwexW3ksQ0PaOhUr6h).

 Place the unpacked data (the "CodeSearchNet" folder) in "datasets/" (so you would e.g. have the Python training data under "datasets/CodeSearchNet/python/train.jsonl")